 Lucid Dream: dream during which the dreamer is aware that they are dreaming

 The hardest part for most dreamers is staying in the dream once they become lucid.
 Of course, there are several moves to overcome an immediate ejection.

-But I would label lucid dreaming as this place’s original Virtual Reality Program (VRP) – because by the end of that run for lucidity, I could focus on thoughts prior to slumber, and then enter a new reality encoded with my thoughts from moments ago.
+But I would label lucid dreaming as this place’s original Virtual Reality Program (VRP) — because by the end of that recorded run for lucidity, I could focus most any thoughts prior to slumber, and then enter a new reality encoded with my thoughts from moments ago.

 I miss it, and I have more To Do:

 Second, I want to continue watching what I’m doing when my physical vessel performs its overnight charge mode.

 Third, I want to trial and test new experiences in my dreams–because I once shared an interlocked dream with my brother.
 I believe such things are replicable.
 In fact, just last night before this piece’s publication, another brother coincidentally told me a story about his shared dream with his wife(!).